tarahwaters/milestone-project4/README.md

 - Standard design conventions of a shop with regard to menus, checkout, categories, etc
 - Searching for products can be filtered or sorted based on what the user is looking for
 - Confirmation / error messages to help guide the user through the checkout process
-- User can create a secure profile to access their order details and leave a review
+- User can create a secure profile to access their order details
+- Users can get in touch with Nyree via the contact page / by email directly / by submitting a bespoke enquiry form (these forms do not have POST functionality yet)

 ### Business Goals